Jervis Bay and Shoalhaven

-From the majestic coastline to the green hinterland, the Shoalhaven region of NSW is a popular holiday destination with magnificent beaches, spectacular national parks and memorable animal encounters.
-Relax on fine white sands, enjoy water sports and savour delectable food and wine.
+From the sublime coastline to the emerald hinterland, the Shoalhaven region of NSW is a lovely holiday destination.
+Enjoy magnificent beaches, spectacular national parks and memorable animal encounters, from kangaroos on the beach to dolphins and whales in the crystal blue of Jervis Bay.

 The Shoalhaven River, which flows through Nowra, and the Kangaroo River in Kangaroo Valley are popular areas for kayaking and other adventure activities.
 Water sports are popular at Callala Bay, Huskisson and Vincentia in Jervis Bay, as well as St Georges Basin, Sussex Inlet and Lake Conjola.

-The hinterland is inspiring, with charming towns, enticing shops and cafes, and rejuvenating day spas.
-Explore the hinterland favourites of Berry, Kangaroo Valley and Milton, near Cupitt’s Winery and Brewery.
+The hinterland is inspiring, with charming towns, shops and cafes, and rejuvenating day spas.
+Explore the inland favourites of Berry, Kangaroo Valley and Milton, a great base for climbing nearby Pigeon House Mountain.
 Milton is also close to the enchanting seaside towns of Mollymook and Ulladulla.

 The Shoalhaven area is one of the country’s leading pet-friendly destinations.
 With beaches, parks, rivers and trails to choose from, there are plenty of opportunities to run, play and relax in the company of your dog.